 Do not always sit next to the same person every meeting.

-Sit next to them if there is someone in the meeting you feel a bias against with.
+Sit next to them if there is someone in the meeting you feel a bias against.

 Limit interruptions, including checking your emails or using your phone.